m-arslaan1/Task-Manager-Task-28/README.md

 Problem: The frontend and backend servers are running on different ports, which can lead to CORS (Cross-Origin Resource Sharing) issues.

-Solution: We configured CORS in the backend server to allow requests from the frontend server.
+Solution: I configured CORS in the backend server to allow requests from the frontend server.
 This was done using the cors middleware in Express:
 ```sh
 app.use(cors({
   origin: 'https://task-manager-0001.netlify.app',